 Congratulations on receiving an offer to study with us in the Department of Modern Languages!
-At Exeter we are proud of our range of languages and culture modules, the quality of our teaching, and the care we offer our students.
-We understand the importance of the decision you’ll be making about choosing your university place, and hope you’ll take the opportunity to come to an offer-holder visit day to hear more from our students and staff.
-I’ll be there and I hope to meet you.
-These events give you a chance to get a feel for the Department and to ask questions, but you don’t need to wait until then with your questions.
-Please e-mail firstname.lastname@example.org.
+We are proud of our range of languages and culture modules, the quality of our teaching, and care we offer our students.
+We understand the importance of the decision you’ll be making about choosing your university place, and hope you’ll take the opportunity to come to an offer-holder visit day to hear more from our students and staff and ask questions.

 You can also ask us questions via e-mail firstname.lastname@example.org.

 As a final year student of French, Italian and Spanish, every year of the Modern Languages course has exceeded, all of my expectations.
 Every day I consider myself lucky to be in a welcoming and friendly community of language students and lecturers, who have really allowed me to blossom and thrive, and ultimately develop enthusiasm for the languages and respective cultures that I study.

 The course is so rich and varied, that you will have the fantastic opportunity to develop not only your language skills, but a knowledge and interest in the culture of your chosen languages.

 I love languages, so to be able to learn alongside other people who are also passionate about the same thing is really motivating.
 I especially love the Russian department, because it is so small and friendly, and we know all the teachers really well.
 They understand our difficulties with learning such a challenging language, and give us great advice.

 I do highly recommend Exeter, your lectures are all on one campus, and there are so many clubs and activities to join that you should be able to find people that are like minded.